 WordPress comments are generated by website readers, and more commonly spam bots which managed to escape your comment moderators and antispam plug-ins.

-- Spammy URL linked to comment name or in comment text
+- Spammy URL linked to comment name or in the comment text

 - Bad keywords in comment name or comment text